 VAT and Zalando

 Like any business operating within the EU, the July 2021 VAT changes impacted Zalando, as well as the partners selling on their marketplace.
 These changes occurred in three principal areas which are useful to consider if you’re looking to integrate with Zalando.
+Start your EU VAT journey with our EU VAT Numbers 101 guide.

 Holding stock within the EU

-If you hold stock within the EU and sell via Zalando to customer throughout Europe, you will trigger a VAT obligation in the country where your inventory is located.
+If you hold stock within the EU and sell via Zalando to customers throughout Europe, you will trigger a VAT obligation in the country where your inventory is located.
 You will need to have a VAT registration at this location from first sale, as well as a VAT registration in each country where your customers are based unless you are established outside the EU.
 The OSS (One Stop Shop) Scheme can elevate the added administrative and financial burden this may cause, but we’ll discuss OSS in more detail below.

 Deemed supplier and VAT returns